izderadicka/audioserve/README.md

 ### Local build (Linux)

-Now audioserve depends on ffmpeg's libavformat 4.1 (and it's dependent libavutil and libavcodec), which is a complex beast.
+Now audioserve depends on ffmpeg's libavformat 4.1 (and its dependent libavutil and libavcodec libs), which is a complex beast.
 If you are building locally you need this dependence (plus couple of others).
-If you have available right version on your system you can link against it (remember it has to be correct version).
-Other option is to use feature `partially-static`, which will download right version of ffmpeg, compile it and statically linked it into audioserve (but then it'll be indeed bigger).
+If you have available right version on your system you can dynamically link against it (remember it has to be correct version).
+Other option is to use feature `partially-static`, which will download right version of ffmpeg, compile it and statically link it into audioserve (but then binary will be indeed bigger).

 Install required dependencies (some dependecies are optional, depending on features chosen in build):